Heaveness/BPG-Edition/Hotfix Patch Notes & README.txt

 - Decreased Vespa's health by 10.
 - Increased chance of extra blaze rod drops from Blazes by 5%.
 - Sorrowful Angels are now immune to Levitate Potion Effect.
+- The Vessel boss's offensive potion effects duration decreased from 6 seconds to 4 seconds.
 - Increased the health of Eldritch Warden, Eldritch Construct, and Crimson Praetor by 500, 1000, and 750 respectively.
 -
 - All Elite mobs and Bosses are now immune to Frostbite & Fear potion effects.